 Failure to comply with directions of college officials or law enforcement officers acting in the performance of their duties; failure to identify oneself or provide identification to these persons when requested to do so.

-Violating college or California Education Code regulations pertaining to student organization, distribution of literature and place and manner of public expression.
+Violating college or California Education Code regulations about a student organization, distribution of literature, and place and manner of public expression.

 Unauthorized use of the name of Barstow College.

 Failure to pay financial obligations to the college or to agencies for which the college acts as an agent, or failure to return college property.

 Solicitation of funds for political action or political party campaigns in violation of Board policy.